- Can I use my mobile phone in China?

 What kinds of phone cards are available for us?
 How can we call back home with these cards?

 Phone cards are fading out in China.
-In addition to making phone calls in hotels, you can opt to contact your family via email or instant messenger like Skype and WhatsApp under paid Internet service or WIFI provided by the hotel.
+In addition to making phone calls in hotels, you can opt to contact your family via email or instant messengers like Skype and WhatsApp underpaid Internet service or WIFI provided by the hotel.

 Carriers in most countries offer inexpensive international roaming packages for your cell phone.
 Check out if there are specials for money-saving before your trip to China.